[ Printer Friendly Version ] [ Report Abuse ]

 Severus seemed extremely taken aback.
 “Thank you,” he murmured gratefully after a moment and stared up at me with an unreadable expression.

 “Is there anything I can help you with?”
 I asked finally.
-Severus started, obviously not realizing he had been staring, and looked back at the mess strewn across his desk.
+Severus started, obviously not realizing he’d been staring, and looked back at the mess strewn across his desk.

-“I’m just marking the first years’ homework, if you want to take some of it,” he said and tapped the cup with his wand, setting the tea steaming once more.
+“I’m just marking the first-years’ homework, if you want to take some of it,” he said and tapped the cup with his wand, setting the tea steaming once more.

 “Sure,” I replied and pulled up a chair next to him.
 He divided the parchment into two piles and gave me one with a quill and ink.
 We sat reading in silence for about ten minutes, the only sounds the crackling of the fire and the scratching of our quills.

-Suddenly out of nowhere Severus said, “I hate teaching.”
+Suddenly out of nowhere, Severus said, “I hate teaching.”